-3.2.2.2 PROJECT STRATIFICATION
+3.2.2.2 Project Stratification

 Strata shall be delineated using spatial data (e.g., maps, GIS, classified imagery).
 Strata must be spatially discrete and stratum areas must be known.
 Areas of individual strata must sum to the total Project area.
-For estimation of ex-ante carbon stock changes and GHG emissions, strata should be defined based on parameters that affect GHG sequestration or emissions and/or that are key variables for the methods used to measure changes in carbon stocks.
+For estimation of ex-ante carbon stock changes and GHG emissions, strata should be defined based on parameters that affect carbon sequestration or GHG emissions and/or that are key variables for the methods used to measure changes in carbon stocks.
 Different soil and plant communities will likely have different carbon and GHG dynamics.
 Potential strata criteria are as follows: